 In the past few years, many fine gourmet restaurants have opened their doors to the demanding clients and despite the quantity of these fine establishments one should make reservations.
 The gourmet restaurants tend to be very busy indeed.
 A three course meal with wine for two people will usually cost you in the region of about €65.
 Service is usually included in to the price of your meal but some establishments will add another 10% on to your bill.

-There are also numerous types of other restaurants including Italian, Chinese, Japanese, Indian as well as vegetarian restaurants just to name a few.
+There are also numerous types of other restaurants in Dublin and throughout Ireland including Italian, Chinese, Japanese, Indian as well as vegetarian restaurants just to name a few.
 Prices and quality will differ from one establishment to the other.
 Another option is fast food and there is no shortage of fast food restaurants in most towns in Ireland.
 One of the favourite establishments frequented by locals and visitors alike is the one that serves fresh fish and chips.
 The selection will often depend on the catch of the day.